Nouhailahammouti/QR-HTML-JAVASCRIPT-/README.md

 # QR-HTML-JAVASCRIPT-
-Creat a QR code by Html and Javacript
+1-Creat a QR code by Html and Javacript
-1